RaymondRaman/Project/Shopping Website/README.md

 just need to move the testimonials.jason to public file

-Notice that the above files are not the complete application, just the html, css javascript in one single php file
+Notice that the Website are not the complete application.